EP International Competition Rules

 - Should neither of the above options suit, it is the teacher's responsibility to identify a suitable alternative online store/merchant that will accept international payments.

-- Gift vouchers will be emailed to the teacher of each student for distribution.
+- Gift vouchers will then be emailed to the teacher of each student for distribution.

 In no circumstances can we award student prizes in cash.